How To Find Quality Tools For Cheap On Craigslist

 One of my better buys was a 6″ vintage jointer.
 It was in pieces, in a wheelbarrow, covered in rust when I bought it.

 But as soon as I saw it I knew I had a bargain.
 It took me less than 2 hours to get the unit assembled and the rust removed.
+Laser rust removal is a cost-effective, and eco-friendly alternative to methods that use abrasive chemicals and elements to eliminate any surface contaminants such as rust, oxide, and paint.
 I painted the guard, added a spring and that was it.
 Even the knives were already sharp.
 From wheelbarrow to workhorse in under a day.

 So how do you do it Peter?
 Is it just luck?
 Nope.
 I’ve got a system.